The Department of Creative Arts Therapy was established in 2019 as the seventh department in the College of Visual and Performing Arts (VPA).

 Faculty Passionate about the Field

-Faculty participate as active scholars and emerging leaders in the field who conduct original research, present their work at national and international conferences, write books or publish in academic journals, and participate in our field’s professional associations.
+Faculty participate as active scholars and emerging leaders in the field who conduct original research, present their work at national and international conferences, write books or publish in academic journals, and participate in the field’s professional associations.
 Their rich research and scholarship interests enable them to engage students in contemporary trends and up-to-date practices in the field.

 Interdisciplinary Opportunities